TransatAR-Dev-Team/TranslatAR/README.md

 6. Run the scene again and refresh the web portal.
 Another log will be displayed on the web portal.

+7. Type/copy some text into the "Summarize Text" text box.
+Select summary length (short, medium, long) from the drop down.
+Click the "Summarize" button.
+A summary of the text will be generated.

 ### Data flow demonstrated

+#### Translation

 1. The Unity frontend sends an audio file which says "Hello, this is a test" as a bitstream to the backend